Jacksonville Zoo and Gardens: Animal conservation programs

-Iwokrama Forest and Guyana

-With the opening of the Range of the Jaguar exhibit, the zoo also unveiled its project with the nation of Guyana and the Iwokrama Forest.
-Signs around the exhibit show what is being done to protect the animals shown in their native habitats.
-The partnership allows the zoo to receive animals that would be unable to be released back to the wild, such as with the 2006 addition of two jaguars which were household pets sent to the zoo from Guyana.

 Wood storks

+Wood stork (Mycteria americana) populations have increased through the colony at the zoo.

 The antelope exhibit in the Plains of East Africa has become home to a large breeding colony of wood storks.
 The storks return every year because of the abundance of water and fish in the immediate area.
 The colony has grown from just 7 nesting pairs that produced no chicks in 1999 to 82 pairs that produced 219 chicks in 2005.

 The zoo's colony has been deemed the most important established breeding colony of woodstorks in North Florida.
 At the end of the 2006 breeding season, several firsts occurred.
 It was the first year birds that were tagged as hatching at the zoo returned to breed, along with the first sighting of a bird tagged at another rookery.
 At the end of the 2006 season, it is estimated over 800 chicks have been successfully raised in the colony since 2000.

+Iwokrama Forest and Guyana

+With the opening of the Range of the Jaguar exhibit, the zoo also unveiled its project with the nation of Guyana and the Iwokrama Forest.
+Signs around the exhibit show what is being done to protect the animals shown in their native habitats.
+The partnership allows the zoo to receive animals that would be unable to be released back to the wild, such as with the 2006 addition of two jaguars which were household pets sent to the zoo from Guyana.